 Not all broken things need immediate replacement.
 Sometimes, a little DIY repair can fix the problem.
 There’s nothing more fulfilling to an audiophile than to have that worry-free listening experience.

 We hope this article helped you find the answers you’re looking for.
 If you’ve successfully ‘saved’ your headphone wires using the tips above, we’d love to hear it.
-Share your experience to us by leaving a comment below.
-Also, if you have any other tips and tricks you can swear by, do share it with us!
+Share your experience with us by leaving a comment below.
+Also, if you have any other tips and tricks you can swear by, do share them with us!